wilfred11/ipw/README.md

 ##### Standard mean differences

 The weighting has had its effects on the covariates for both the control group and the treated group (left), after weighting there is hardly any difference between them.
-As I am using crossvalidation, the validation fold gives a much more ambiguous look (right).
+As I am using crossvalidation, there is a validation fold.
+This validation fold gives a much more ambiguous impression (right).
 The dataset only contains data for 1000 students, this could cause these results.

 ![love](https://github.com/user-attachments/assets/786f5e23-2310-44af-8378-469f85dec081)